Clickers for Learning and Teaching

 Clickers are devices in a remote audience response system (ARS) that transmit and record student feedback to interactive questions.
-The term “clicker” can refer to a proprietary remote-control like devices, such as the ResponseCards used with TurningPoint, or smart devices that are capable of transmitting feedback, such as smart phones and tablets running the ResponseWare apps for TurningPoint.
+The term “clicker” can refer to a proprietary remote-control like device or a mobile device capable of transmitting feedback, such as smart phones and tablets.

-Clickers can help overcome the inherit drawbacks of lectures by allowing each student to engage in active learning.
-Clickers also afford students anonymity, which helps them overcome social anxieties and to give honest answers.
+Clickers can help overcome the inherit drawbacks of lectures by allowing each student to actively engage.
+Student responses can be tracked or be anonymous: the latter are used for the purpose of easing social anxiety and encouraging honest answers.
 (Caldwell 2007, p.
 11-12)

-One way to incorporate student responses into traditional credit-based instruction is to structure the class time into three segments, before, during and after instruction:
+One way to incorporate student responses into traditional credit-based instruction is to structure the class time into before, during and after segments:

 At the beginning of the class time student feedback is used for setting up the stage for new learning.